 Step 4: Download Your QR Code

 Click the download button on your QR code.
-A menu will appear with five format options (Print?
-Choose SVG; Web?
+A menu will appear with five format options (Want to print?
+Choose SVG; Adding to the web?
 Pick PNG):

 Each format includes information about the QR code’s content as embedded metadata.
 This helps you organize and find your QR codes later.